oracle/truffleruby/doc/legal/legal.md

 #### pr-zlib

-TruffleRuby uses pr-zlib 1.0.3. pr-zlib is copyright Park Heesob and Daniel Berger and covered under the same license as zlib itself (see `zlib.txt`).
+TruffleRuby uses pr-zlib 1.0.3, with modifications. pr-zlib is copyright Park Heesob and Daniel Berger and covered under the same license as zlib itself (see `zlib.txt`).

 #### FFI